 “Forgive the precautions,” a Council member Roman didn’t recognize said.
-“We would prefer not to overwhelm the people of Home any more than necessary.”
+“We would prefer not to overwhelm the people of Home more than necessary.”

 “Overwhelm them?”
 Roman repeated.

-“We’ve had so much news of the outside world lately,” the Council member explained.
+“We’ve had so much news of the outside world, lately,” the Council member explained.

 Mani nodded.
 “We were tipped off to Unity’s plans by a trio of orinians that passed through.
 We’ve been waiting for your team for some time.”

-“Oh, so they made it!
+“Oh!”
+Roman said.
+With everything that had happened since, he’d almost forgotten about Maebhe and their jailbreak.
+“So they made it!
 I’m the one who sent them your way.
 Are they still here?”

 “I didn’t know you had a daughter,” Roman said.

+It didn’t hurt, but that didn’t stop Roman from pouting and rubbing his arm for show.
 “In my defense, I wasn’t on the team, then.
 And after Unity abducted and arrested them, I felt they had the right to know.”

 Leandros frowned.
-“They what?”
+“Unity what?”

 Finally, Apa said, “That sounds like the creature Leihlani saw.”

 “I’m starting to agree with you,” Roman said.
 He, of all people, knew magic wasn’t impossible.
-There was no other explanation for his own…transformations.“
+There was no other explanation for his own…transformations.

 “And what’s a red dragon doing in Lyryma?
 The answers won’t come just from wondering, Leandros.
 There’s not much we can do until we get to Orean.”